mathLab/PINA/docs/source/_rst/tutorial3/tutorial.rst

 After the problem, a **torch** model is needed to solve the PINN.
 With the ``Network`` class the users can convert any **torch** model in a **PINA** model which uses label tensors with a single line of code.
 We will write a simple residual network using linear layers.
+Here we implement a simple residual network composed by linear torch layers.

 This neural network takes as input the coordinates (in this case :math:`x`, :math:`y` and :math:`t`) and provides the unkwown field of